keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 ## Populate docs/blog/.authors.yml file

-The value of the `authors:` field in the blog's front matter links to an entry in the `blogs/authors.yml` file.
+The value of the `authors:` field in the blog post's front matter links to an entry in the `blogs/authors.yml` file.
 The blog plugin uses this information to render author information on the blog page.